Stop automating chaos: fix the process first | InkLock

-Here is a conversation we have at least once a week: a business owner tells us their automations aren't working.
+Here's a conversation we have at least once a week.
+A business owner tells us their automations aren't working.
 They set up a GoHighLevel workflow, connected a few triggers, and nothing fires the way it should.
 Leads are getting the wrong messages.
 The sequence skips steps.
 The team is confused about what the system is actually doing.

 The instinct is to fix the automation.
 Nine times out of ten, the automation isn't the problem.
 The process underneath it is.